 I looked to the left through the open door into the bedroom.
 I saw a bed, the shape of a woman sleeping, illuminated by the moonlight coming from the big window over the bed.
 Words came, “Yes, that’s my wife.”
 And the events of the last six years came like remembering a story, as if lived by me in a dream.
 How we met.
-How we had make love in the backseat of a car in the Florida woods.
+How we had made love in the backseat of a car in the Florida woods.
 How she had gotten pregnant and we married as a result.
 And all the events that led to this moment of my standing there, naked in the hallway.

 I just sat down in the middle of the floor, still stark naked.
 I could not move, could not comprehend what I was experiencing, and did not want to disturb the sleeping household.
 I was sure I could not face anyone like I was.

 Some hours passed, the dark slowly changing to morning’s first light, I was cold and stiff but my mind and presence were alive and as if completely turned upside down.
 Finally, I heard some stirring.
 One of the boys was waking up.
 I needed to respond to the day at hand, somehow.
 So I got up, walked into my bedroom and began my day as if nothing had happened.
 I just did not know what else to do.
 It was as if I was in a play and needed to say my lines and play my part as best I could and not to let the other actors know that I knew this was just a play.

-There was breakfast and the commute to San Francisco across the Bay Bridge in my blue VW to the office of the Addressograph Multigraph Corporation where I was a salesman selling small printing presses.
+There was breakfast and the commute to San Francisco across the Bay Bridge in my blue VW to the office of the Addressograph Multigraph Corporation where I was a salesman for small printing presses.
 I talked to people as if all was perfectly normal.

-Tentatively, I raised questions of this experience with my wife and my friends, in the form of something I’d read or as if it were somebody else’s experience I’d heard about.
+Tentatively, I raised questions about this experience with my wife and my friends, in the form of something I’d read or as if it were somebody else’s experience I’d heard about.
 I was afraid to reveal it as mine.
 They all looked at me with an empty look, like what I was saying did not make sense to them at all.
 In fact, my wife asked me not to talk about it any more as it made her uncomfortable.
 She suggested I had been reading too much science fiction and needed be get my feet back on the ground.

-There were daily examples that I lived helplessly, again and again.
+There were daily examples that I lived helplessly in this way.
 I would be on the road home from work and observe that I was talking to myself about my life, my wife, about our relationship and my job and my duties and obligations— full of complaints and strongly wishing I were going somewhere else.
-I would carry this litany of complaint and alienation even up to walking in the front door.
+This litany of complaint and alienation would continue even up to walking in the front door.

 With two children and a wife to support it always seemed that no matter how much I brought home, it was gone before the next payday.
 I spent hours making budgets and looking at our expenses.
 On paper, we should have had enough money to live on if we lived fugally and carefully.
 But then I would go to the supermarket to buy food, and come home with many things not on the budget—a magazine, an extra toy for a child, a bottle of good red wine.

-When having dinner with friends, we would drink some wine, always more than I planned to, and then there would be stories.
+When having dinner with friends, we would drink some wine - always more than I planned to - and then there would be stories.
 I found myself talking with great conviction about things that really never happened or, for sure, did not happen as I was telling them.
 Sometimes I would see that I was lying and boasting again.
 I’d make some promise to stop and not lie, not boast, but in just seconds there I would be again, boasting and lying and telling stories.
-Over and over again.

 Was I crazy?
 Were other people also like this?
 Or were others as they appeared to be on the surface?
 Not like me at all, but sane and possessing some inner order I did not see in myself?

 In all the years in between, nothing quite so real ever happened again for quite a long time.
 I was led to read, to go back to college and get most of the way through a masters program in the Philosophy of Religion, to meet and speak with many interesting people.
-And finally I met with some who’d had similar experiences.
+And finally I met with some with similar experiences.
 That led me to a path of inner work that somehow corresponds to the questions that appeared that night, standing naked in the bathroom.

-But if I close my eyes, sit still and become quiet, really quiet, this inner fact still presents itself as true, that I am not what I think I am, not this “persona” that has led this life and who writes these words, who somehow contains the memories of a life.
+But if I close my eyes, sit still and become quiet, really quiet, this inner fact still presents itself as true - that I am not what I think I am, not this “persona” who has led this life and who writes these words, who somehow contains the memories of a life.